node-ts/bus/README.md

       customerId: roomReserved.customerId,
       roomId: roomReserved.roomId
     }
-  }

-  /**
-   * Once the email has been sent to the hotel notifying them of the booking, send the
-   * itinerary to the customer.
-   */
+  })
+  .when(
+    EmailSentToHotel,
+    {
-  @Handles<EmailSentToHotel, ReservationWorkflowData, 'handleEmailSentToHotel'>(EmailSentToHotel, event => event.roomId, 'roomId')
+      lookup: event => event.roomId,
+      mapsTo: 'roomId'
+    },
-  async handleEmailSentToHotel (event: EmailSentToHotel, data: ReservationWorkflowData): Promise<Partial<ReservationWorkflowData>> {
+    async () => {
       // The current workflow state is injected into each handler const sendItineraryToCustomer = new SendItineraryToCustomer(
         data.customerId,
         data.roomId
       )
-    await this.bus.send(sendItineraryToCustomer)
+      await Bus.send(sendItineraryToCustomer)

-    // Nothing left to do for this workfow, so mark it as complete return this.complete()
+      // Nothing left to do for this workflow, so mark it as complete return completeWorkflow()
     }

-}
+  )
 ```

 This workflow coordinates a number of different systems without any knowledge of where they are or how they work.
 It does no work except to orchestrate individual actions (commands) to perform a larger process.

-For more information, see [@node-ts/bus-workflow](/packages/bus-workflow/)
+For more information, see [@node-ts/bus-core/workflow](/packages/bus-core/src/workflow/)

 ### Transports

 Transports are message brokers that are use by this library for communication.
 RabbitMQ, AWS SQS, Kafka, MSMQ etc are all examples of message queueing technology that can be used.
-The choice of transport is largely irrelevant for the developer, as this library abstracts all of those complexities away.
+The choice of transport is largely irrelevant for the developer as this library abstracts away how these transports are configured and how retries/routing/discovery/concurrency all work.
+In fact switching between one messaging technology and another is largely transparent and should be possible without rewriting any of your code.

-Currently transport adapters for RabbitMQ and AWS SQS have been written, but implementing one for a different technology is simple.
+Currently transport adapters for RabbitMQ and AWS SQS have been written, but implementing a new persistence provider for a different technology is simple.

 For more information, see [@node-ts/bus-core/transport](/packages/bus-core/src/transport/)